jinbeizame007/rosbag2parquet/README.md

           - lz4:          LZ4 compression (no level support)
           - zstd:         Zstandard compression (levels 1-22)
           - lz4-raw:      Raw LZ4 compression (no level support)

           [default: snappy]

       --compression-level <COMPRESSION_LEVEL>
           Compression level (only for gzip, brotli, zstd)

           Valid ranges:
           - gzip: 0-9 (default: 6)
           - brotli: 0-11 (default: 6)
           - zstd: 1-22 (default: 3)

+      --threads <THREADS>
+          Number of threads to use

+          If not specified, the number of threads will be automatically determined.

   -h, --help
           Print help (see a summary with '-h')